 Inspired by the March of Dimes report Toward Improving the Outcomes of Pregnancy, several organizations formulated developmental care and hospital design guidelines.
-In 1993 an open, multi-disciplinary conference on NICU design and care led to the creation of a multi-disciplinary committee of neonatologists, nurses, researchers, architects, and regulators.
+In 1993 an open, multi-disciplinary conference on NICU design and care led to the creation of a multi-disciplinary committee of neonatologist, nurses, researchers, architects, and regulators.
 They convened to review current evidence on the physical environment of the NICU and this led to the First Recommended Standards of Newborn Intensive Care Unit Design.
 The Consensus Committee has continued to meet and update the recommended standards and this is the 9th edition.

 The multi-disciplinary conference continued and became the Gravens Conference on the Environment of Care of the High-Risk Newborn.
 Out of this meeting, there was a call to develop a multi-disciplinary consensus on developmentally supportive care practices, in addition to the physical design recommendations.

 The Consensus Committee was assembled with nursing, neonatology, physical and occupational therapy, psychology, social work, speech-language, and parent support professionals.
-The first report of that committee is published here.

-Call for photos!
+Call for Photos!

 Over the years, many families have presented their story at the annual Gravens Conference.
 As a result, their thoughts, observations, and feelings have impacted the NICU collaborative team to make change to improve care, include parents and families in care and decision-making, and bring families to the table as advisors and teachers.